 DAFF explains that it assesses the B534 form and packing list to decide how much of the consignment needs to be presented for inspection and whether goods of biosecurity concern are present.
 DAFF: Personal effects and household goods

-That makes accurate paperwork commercially useful, not bureaucratic decoration.
+Accurate paperwork is commercially useful, not bureaucratic decoration.
 Vague labels such as “miscellaneous household goods” may feel convenient at origin, but they do not help a shipment clear cleanly in Australia if the actual contents include timber, outdoor gear, animal-related items, food-related utensils, or contamination-prone equipment.

 Good packing detail also helps separate what is likely to qualify cleanly from what may create questions.
 When that work is skipped, the concession discussion becomes less credible because the authorities cannot easily see what they are being asked to clear.